rocky-jaiswal/my_blogs/content/2023-07-13-state-machine-composed.md

         reply.code(200).send(context.response)
     }

-In the code above, we have handled a HTTP request with functions composed together - _validateRequestBody, searchOrCreateUser and buildResponse_.
-The advantage of this approach is that each function has a clear job, is unit testable and simple.
+In the code above, we have handled a HTTP request with a few functions composed together - `validateRequestBody, searchOrCreateUser and buildResponse`.
+The advantage of this approach is that each function has a clear job and is unit testable.
 We can build almost any **pipeline** of functions using **pipeAsync**.

 ### Next Level

-This composition approach with some **currying** can take us to the next level to handle more complex data flows. e.g. building a simple state machine to handle a complex job.
-A very simple example could be -
+This composition approach with some **currying** can take us to the next level to handle more complex data flows. e.g. building a small state machine to handle a complex job.
+An example could be -

 - We get a message
 - We validate the message